nickdala/azure-experiments/samples/blob-event-grid-container-app/README.md

 Microsoft.EventGrid  Registered           RegistrationRequired
 ```

-If the *RegistrationState* is not *Registered*, the run the following to register the provider.
+If the *RegistrationState* is not *Registered*, then run the following to register the provider.

 ```bash
 az provider register --namespace Microsoft.EventGrid